Drivers stranded, property damaged as blizzard rampages across Sask. | CBC News

 SaskPower was reporting a number of power outages, including the White City and Fort Qu'Appelle areas, the far southwest corner of the province including Eastend and Consul and, further north, parts of Warman, Martensville, Spiritwood, Emma Lake and Buffalo Narrows.

-The Prairie Valley School Division, which surrounds areas around Regina, cancelled bus service for students but schools remained open.
+The Prairie Valley School Division, which surrounds areas around Regina, has closed schools for the day.

 The Conseil des écoles fransaskoises cancelled bus service for many of its schools Thursday morning, including both Francophone schools in Saskatoon, all schools in Regina, Bellevue, and Ponteix.
 The schools remain open.